AcalephStorage/consul-alerts/README.md

 ```
 Profile selection is done by setting keys in consul-alerts/config/notif-selection/services/, consul-alerts/config/notif-selection/checks/, or consul-alerts/config/notif-selection/hosts/ with the appropriate service, check, or host name as the key and the selected profile name as the value.

 Reminders resend the notifications at programable intervals until they are resolved or added to the blacklist.
 Reminders are processed every five minutes.
 Interval values should be a multiple of five.
-If the Interval value is 0 or not set then reminders will not be set.
+If the Interval value is 0 or not set then reminders will not be sent.

 The default profile may be set as the fallback to any checks that do not match a selection.
 If there is no default profile set then the full list of enabled notifiers will be used and no reminders.